Riigikogu: Restitution of independence

 In September 1992, a year after Estonia had regained its independence from the Soviet Union, elections to the Parliament took place on the basis of the third Constitution of Estonia adopted in a referendum in the summer of the same year.
 The 1992 constitution, which incorporates elements of the 1920 and 1938 Constitutions and explicitly asserts its continuity with the Estonian state as it existed between 1918 and 1940, sees the return of a unicameral parliament with 101 members.
 The most recent parliamentary elections were held on 5 March 2023.
 The main differences between the current system and a pure political representation, or proportional representation, system are the established 5% national threshold, and the use of a modified D'Hondt formula (the divisor is raised to the power 0.9).
 This modification makes for more disproportionality than does the usual form of the formula.

 Latest election

 Current seat allocation

+The seat allocation refers to de facto allocation, as defectors from fractions are not allowed to join other ones between elections.